MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD06_LAB_MANUAL.md

 ![alt text](./Images/20480B_6_About-Final.png "The About page")

-2. Close Internet Explorer.
+2. Close Microsoft Edge.

 >**Result:** After completing this exercise, you will have styled the text on the **About** page.

-©2017 Microsoft Corporation.
+©2018 Microsoft Corporation.
 All rights reserved.

 The text in this document is available under the  [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/legalcode), additional terms may apply.
 All other content contained in this document (including, without limitation, trademarks, logos, images, etc.) are  **not**  included within the Creative Commons license grant.
 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.